PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Sadly?
 I thought you said there was wine?"

-"Oh wine?
+"Oh, wine?
 We've got it by the barrelful.
 And by the bottleful in cabinet over there.
 Since you've run off all my servants, subjects and goat herders, you will have help yourself.
 All told this tower and keep contains more wine than I could drink in three lifetimes.
 Although the prospect of staying here for three lifetimes," the Duke chuckled as he made a slicing motion across his throat.

 "I don't think you understand," said Dimsbury, trying to be reasonable, "this is a courtesy call.
 What I mean to say is that this request is for your benefit, not mine."

 "Steady on, old boy," said the Duke.
 "I'm on your side.
 I'm ready to do as you command.
 You want this kingdom -- well this dismal little duchy -- I say you can have it.
 Good riddance to fickle mountain weather, thick-ankled peasant girls and goat-violators of every shape and stripe.
 But, here's the thing, I can't.
 The minute I leave my post, my family will know of it.
 In particular my Uncle Torvald, do you know my Uncle Torvald?"

-"Can't say I have had the pleasure," said Dimsbury, fighting back an urge to engulf the Duke in flames with a clap of his hands.
+"Can't say I have had the pleasure," said Dimsbury, fighting back the urge to engulf the Duke in flames with a clap of his hands.

 "I have the burden of carrying a great name.
 Weeveston Prestidigitous RampartLion Toroble the 15th, in fact.
 And this name means that I am not free do what I would like.
-I am not free to marry who I like.
+I am not free to marry whom I like.
 I am not free to live where I like.
 I have been sent here.
 And if I abdicate, Torvald Toroble will have me killed.
 Either by assassin or generalship of an army on its way to a glorious lost cause or perhaps just with a good old-fashioned hunting accident."

 "How do you know?" asked Dimsbury, still trying to reason with him.